dbxinj/keras2-wavenet/README.md

 The default setting is fine.
 You can immediately start training with it.
 The settings are for 16KHz-training.

-    $ python mlwavenet.py -c settings.ini
+    $ python mlwavenet.py -c settings.ini -C train

+If you don't provide a '-C' command-line option at all, it is assumed to be 'train'.
+Normally, it will automatically resume training at the last epoch if the settings-file is the same.
+If you want to re-start training, you can either provide '-R' (reset) or delete the models-directory.

-You can, at any time, stop it using CTRL-C. If you use the same settings-file, it will continue training if you restart it.
+You can, at any time, stop it using CTRL-C.

 ## Using your own training data:
 - Create a new data directory with a train and test folder in it.
 All wave files in these folders will be used as data.